KallistiOS/KallistiOS/examples/xbox/hello/README.md

 ## Build

-Uses the `i686-pc-xbox` cross toolchain directly (the KOS build env doesn't cover Xbox yet).
-It links a PE image at the guest load address (`0x00400000`) and `objcopy`s it to `elf32-i386`, which is what the loader
+Uses the `i686-pc-xbox` cross toolchain directly.
+It links a symbol-rich PE image at the guest load address (`0x00400000`) and `objcopy`s a stripped runtime-only copy to `elf32-i386`, which is what the loader consumes.
+Keep the `.exe` for debugging; the uploadable `.elf` deliberately excludes PE relocations and DWARF sections because xbox-load-ip transfers address-bearing sections into guest memory:
-consumes:

 ```sh
 make                                                   # -> hello.elf